Shazwazza/Articulate/DEVELOP.md

 4. Set `Articulate.Tests.Website` as the startup project.
 5. Start `Articulate.Tests.Website` and complete the Umbraco installer.
 6. The Articulate package migrations will run and install the required schema and content items.
+   - **Tip:** The test site's target framework selects the Umbraco version: `net9.0` runs Umbraco 16, and `net10.0` runs Umbraco 17.
+Use `net10.0` only when you specifically want the v17 path.

 ## Docker Modes

-The Compose stack supports two explicit runtime states through `UMBRACO_RUNTIME_MODE`:
+The Compose stack supports two explicit runtime states through `UMBRACO_RUNTIME_MODE`.
+The default is `BackofficeDevelopment`; switch to `Production` for the production-style check.

-- `BackofficeDevelopment` for local dev and agent runs.
+- `BackofficeDevelopment` (default) for local dev and agent runs.
 This enables the dev-only automation bootstrap so the API user and client credentials can be provisioned automatically after install and migrations.
 - `Production` for the production-style check.
 This disables automation bootstrap and keeps the stack honest about what content was already published in the data volume.

 Recommended benchmark flow: